Cryptex-github/ril-py/docs/ril.rst

     .. attribute:: Lanczos3

         A Lanczos filter with a window of 3.
 Calculates output pixel value using a high-quality Lanczos filter on all pixels.

+.. class:: WrapStyle

+    The wrapping style of text.

+    .. attribute:: NoWrap

+        Do not wrap text.

+    .. attribute:: Word

+        Wrap text on word boundaries.

+    .. attribute:: Character

+        Wrap text on character boundaries.

+.. class:: OverlayMode

+    The mode to use when overlaying an image onto another image.

+    .. attribute:: Overwrite

+        Overwrite the pixels of the image with the pixels of the overlay image.

+    .. attribute:: Blend

+        Blend the pixels of the image with the pixels of the overlay image.

+.. class:: HorizontalAnchor

+    The horizontal anchor of text.

+    .. attribute:: Left

+        Anchor text to the left.

+    .. attribute:: Center

+        Anchor text to the center.

+    .. attribute:: Right

+        Anchor text to the right.

+.. class:: VerticalAnchor

+    The vertical anchor of text.

+    .. attribute:: Top

+        Anchor text to the top.

+    .. attribute:: Center

+        Anchor text to the center.

+    .. attribute:: Bottom

+        Anchor text to the bottom.